BramVan-Oosterhout/katacoda-scenarios/testApache/step4.md

-This step is modeled on the instructions by [Charles Hallard](https://hallard.me/enable-ssl-for-apache-server-in-5-minutes/)

 The ssl configuration is defined is several files: `find /etc/apache2 -name "*ssl*conf"`{{execute}}

 First we need to enable ssl.mod, so the server knows to listen to port 443.